novix-sa/Pyplan/docs/Quick Start.md

 Create another node (drag and drop) called "Read External Datasource" and set its definition as:

     result = pd.read_csv('http://web.stanford.edu/class/archive/cs/cs109/cs109.1166/stuff/titanic.csv', sep=None)
-You can inspect the difference on the console output vs evaluating (Ctrl R or
+You can inspect the difference on the console output vs evaluating (Ctrl R or double click) the node.

 ## **Evaluating Nodes**
 ### How does it evaluation works